Looking to enjoy sake and sashimi with friends? Visit the best Japanese izakayas that Singapore has to offer.

 Best izakayas in Singapore

-This cosy izakaya along Bugis Street is the place to be for affordable yakitori, tempura and sashimi.
+This cosy izakaya at Fortune Centre is the place for affordable kushiyaki, sashimi, and fried food.
 Its location makes it great for drinks after work with colleagues or close friends.
-Pair your sake and craft beer with umami delights like saikoro beef steak, grilled scallops and juicy karaage.
+You can sit at the tables outside or perch at the open bar in front of the sake shelves.
+Pair your sake and craft beer with umami delights like tamago yaki, mentaiko fries, and juicy karaage.

 Nomiya, 11 Trengganu Street, Singapore 058465